rokwire/rokwire-building-blocks-api/eventservice/README.md

 export FLASK_ENV=development
 flask run
 ```
-and the event building block should be running at local host at port 5000.
+and the Events Building Block should be running at localhost at port 5000 (http://localhost:5000/events).
 The detailed API information is in rokwire.yaml in the OpenAPI Spec 3.0 format.